 Neobanks are what Slack is for physical offices.

-Keeping the idea of digitisation and financial inclusiveness at the core, the traditional banks have moved from brick and mortar to adapting the digital versions of their services.
+Keeping the idea of digitization and financial inclusiveness at the core, traditional banks have moved from brick-and-mortar to adapting the digital versions of their services.
 Neobanks take it a step further with a digital-only approach.

-Neobanks are a fully functional digital-only bank with advanced features.
+Neobanks are fully functional digital-only banks with advanced features.

 1. Minimum overheads attract more users.